Understand the past, present, and future of labor with a labor studies degree from

 to analyze labor relations, address workplace inequalities, and contribute to social

 change.
-With our flexible online labor studies program, you can study on your schedule
+With our flexible labor studies program, you can prepare for careers in union

 Our team can help you prepare for the next step in your career.